idiap/bob/doc/TutorialsArrays.rst

    >>> numpy.array_equal(img, img2)
    True

-In contrast to `OpenCV`_, please be aware that PIL does not support all the types that we have in |project|.
+In contrast to `OpenCV`_, please be aware that `PIL`_ does not support all the datatypes that we have in |project|.
 Therefore, please restrict yourself to `uint8` (and `float32` for grayscale images) when you proceed with back and forth conversions or take the time to check that your operations are really valid and expected.